 Services: Small visitor center.
 No picnicking allowed.

 High Tide Access: If you want to hike to the beach trail, ask a park ranger if the trail is open and if the tide will allow it.
 At high tide you may not have access to walk safely along the beach.
-Usually is good with tide 3 feet or lower, see the San Diego Tide Chart for the daily predicted tides for this year.
+Usually is good with tide 3 feet or lower, see the San Diego Tide Table for the daily predicted tides for this year.

 Lifeguard: Lifeguards sporadically patrol the areas beneath the bluffs of Torrey Pines in La Jolla.